namanarora42/DeepFit/README.md

 **Your digital personal trainer**

-Deepfit can be used to track your body movements throughout a workout.
-It will help correct for posture, keep track of your reps and make you sure you get fit the right way.
+Deepfit tracks your body movements throughout a workout.
+It will help correct for posture, keep track of your reps and make sure you get fit the right way.

 # Quick Start